Fallout 4: 111 Tips to Survive Survival Difficulty

-Since there is a genuine reason to be afraid of almost every adversary in survival difficulty, agility is huge.
+Since there is a genuine reason to be afraid of almost every adversary in Survival difficulty, agility is huge.
 This is because the higher the amount, the better the chances of remaining completely undetected.
-Add this to the fact there are several perks available which are important for survival difficulty, and players will realize this is the best starting stat.
-The perks which are particularly useful are: "sneak, mister sandman, moving target and ninja."
-Starting at 7 is recommended to take "ninja" ASAP.
+Add to this the fact that there are several perks available which are important for Survival difficulty, and players will realize this is the best starting stat.
+The perks that are particularly useful are Sneak, Mister Sandman, Moving Target, and Ninja.
+Starting at 7 is recommended to take Ninja ASAP.

 L.uck isn't that important

-Luck really isn't important, simply because it doesn't particularly have any meaningful bearing on anything practical within the game.
-Add this to the perks available, which are essentially V.A.T.S, or critical gauge-orientated and it's best to keep a minimal figure.
+Luck really isn't important, simply because it doesn't have any meaningful bearing on anything practical within the game.
+Add to this the perks available, which are essentially V.A.T.S- or critical gauge-oriented, and it's best to keep a minimal figure.
 1 - 3 is an ideal start.

-Take the armourer perk as early as possible
+Take the Armorer perk as early as possible

 Because this difficulty setting is extremely unforgiving, it's recommended to avoid detection whenever possible.
 This perk is essential for your survival.
 Again, taking this as quickly as possible is important to give you an advantage over all low level adversaries.
 Also, because mines and other explosive traps are deadly in this difficulty, it is very useful for a later rank's ability to avoid traps entirely.